Idaho inmate becomes 2nd in US to receive gender surgery

 Adree Edmo, 32, filed a lawsuit in 2017 against the state of Idaho and the Idaho Department of Correction’s health care provider, Corizon Health Inc., saying they violated her Eighth Amendment right against cruel and unusual punishment by not providing the surgery, The Idaho Press reported Monday.

-Deborah Ferguson, Edmo’s attorney, confirmed that the the surgery took place July 10.
+Deborah Ferguson, Edmo’s attorney, confirmed the surgery took place July 10.

 Jeff Ray, spokesman for the Idaho Department of Correction, confirmed Edmo is at the Idaho Correctional Institution-Orofino for post-surgical medical care and will be transferred to the Pocatello Women’s Correctional Center at a time determined by her medical condition.